Home

 Vitamin C Requirements

-Vitamin CGuinea pigs, like humans, do not create vitamin C in their bodies.
-To prevent illnesses like scurvy, supplement your fuzzy friend’s diet with vitamin C at about 20mg per day per cavy.
+Vitamin CTo prevent illnesses like scurvy, supplement your guinea pig’s diet with vitamin C at about 20mg per day per cavy.
+This is important to do because guinea pigs, like humans, don’t create vitamin C in their bodies.

 The HappyCavies receive daily supplements of pure vitamin C powder (ascorbic acid).
 The powder is sprinkled onto a favorite small treat: cucumber.

-Please note that Humans should avoid adding vitamin C to water since it isn’t stable in water and will degrade.
-Additionally, since guinea pigs drink varying amounts of water throughout the day, it is difficult to judge the amount of vitamin C that any one guinea pig may receive.
+Avoid adding vitamin C to water since it isn’t stable in water and will degrade.
+And since guinea pigs drink varying amounts of water throughout the day, it’s difficult to judge the amount of vitamin C that any one guinea pig may receive this way.

-The HappyCavy guinea pig family receives a constant supply of fresh quality hay and Timothy hay-based pellets (purchased at KMS Hayloft.)
+The HappyCavy guinea pig family receives a constant supply of fresh quality hay and Timothy hay-based pellets.
 The high calcium profile of alfalfa makes this hay the perfect choice for growing babies and pregnant mothers, but you should avoid feeding alfalfa to adults, as the high calcium content can lead to kidney and bladder stones.

 When it comes to “high-quality” pellets, this simply means that they should be indicated as “guinea pig specific” and should not contain soy, corn, soybean meal, sugars, artificial colors and flavors, seeds, etc.